-My name is Madeline and I am the Energy Storage Manager at Soligent.
-My mission is to inform and empower homeowners, installers, and the Soligent team to be the most knowledgeable about residential solar plus storage systems.
+My name is Madeline Acri and I am the Energy Storage Manager at Soligent.
+My mission is to inform and empower homeowners, installers and the Soligent Team to be the most knowledgeable about residential solar + storage systems.
 When it comes to sizing and selecting batteries and battery-based inverters for a site, there are many factors that go into play.
 The good news is that effectively qualifying a project is a great way to ensure a good customer experience.
 Setting proper expectations with a customer along the way can be simplified by keeping some important questions top of mind.

 The first qualifying question: what is the budget?
-Discussing budget can be the elephant in the room.
-Establishing clear estimates for budget is paramount for setting good expectations.
-If cash flow is an issue for funding the project, there are financing options available for solar plus storage as well as stand-alone storage installations.
-In our upcoming storage webinar, I will delve into a few different aspects of a battery that may impact the cost of the system: cycle life, total capacity, and enclosure style.
+Discussing the budget can be the elephant in the room.
+Establishing clear estimates for a budget is paramount for setting good expectations.
+If cash flow is an issue for funding the project, there are financing options available for solar + storage as well as stand-alone storage installations.
+In our upcoming storage webinar, I’ll delve into a few different aspects of a battery that may impact the cost of the system: cycle life, total capacity and enclosure style.

 The final qualifying question: how long to sustain/energy?
-The well pump may be located in a Nevada desert where the sun strongly shines many hours a day.
-Or the well pump may be in Anchorage Alaska, where the sun shines very little in the winter months.
+The well pump may be located in the Nevada desert, where the sun strongly shines many hours a day or the well pump may be in Anchorage, Alaska, where the sun shines very little in the winter months.
 If a load must run every day, the battery bank size must accommodate even the shortest amounts of sun hours for charging.
-Overall, making sure the customer understands how much a system will cost and what features the system provides are equally important when discussing solar plus storage installations.
+Overall, ensuring the customer understands how much a system will cost and what features the system provides are equally important when discussing solar + storage installation.
 Tune in to hear more about this topic at our next storage webinar!